 3 Standout Selections: "Big Beast," "Reagan," "Ghetto Gospel"

 The intro to the title track of R.A.P.
 Music grabs listeners with five simple words: "Rap music is my religion."
 The kind of religion where communion is goblets full of Hennessey; a true player’s Pentecostal.
 Killer Mike may have first started his grind in 2000 and officially pledged his allegiance in 2006, but his years of hard work paid off in 2012 when he and fellow rap underdog and jewel runner El-P bottled righteous lightning in Atlanta.
-Following in the footsteps of his Atlanta brothers OutKast, politics and pleasure have always shared space on Killer Mike records.
+Following in the footsteps of his Atlanta brothers OutKast, both politics and pleasure have always shared space on Killer Mike records.
 Rarely were they as potent as the paranoid history lesson of "Reagan" or the Wu-Tang-fueled day-in-the-life-of "Jojo's Chillin," where Mike's commanding baritone hit the perfect note between pusher and pastor.
 The dark pulses and breakbeats El-P brought to the table proved that they were a greater match than anyone could've realized.
 R.A.P.
 Music wasn't just one of modern rap's most lethal duos drawing first blood, it was holy matrimony. —Cinemasai

 23. NxWorries (Anderson .Paak x Knxwledge) — Yes Lawd!